Betryx/Spam_crasher/README.md

         anything else than linux or windows is considered as invalid argument. if there is an error such as 'Not existind directory', simply put the path to the system files.
 # conclusion
-This library is ment for system testing and if you want to use it for bad purposes i am not taking any responsibilities for your actions.
+This library is ment for system testing and if you want to use it for bad purposes i am not taking any responsibility for your actions.
 Be awared that the libray is getting constant updates and if there is something that isnt ok with the library, please consider comenting.